-1600 Amphitheatre Parkway

-Mountain View, CA 94043
+1600 Amphitheatre Parkway Mountain View, CA 94043 (650) 253-0000

-Securities registered pursuant to Section 12(b) of the Act:

-Title of each class Trading Symbol(s) Name of each exchange on which registered Class A Common Stock, \$0.001 par value GOOGL Nasdag Stock Market LLC (Nasdag Global Select Market) Class C Capital Stock, \$0.001 par value GOOG Nasdag Stock Market LLC (Nasdaq Global Select Market)

-Securities registered pursuant to Section 12(g) of the Act:

-Title of each class

-None

-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes  No 🗆

-Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
-Yes 🗆 No 🗵

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes $\boxtimes$ No $\Box$

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes $\boxtimes$ No $\square$

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
+SECURITIES REGISTERED PURSUANT TO SECTION 12(B) OF THE ACT: Title of each class Trading Symbol(s) Name of each ex Name of each exchange on which registered Class A Common Stock, \$0.001 par value GOOGL q Stock Market LLC Global Select Market) Class C Capital Stock, \$0.001 par value GOOG Stock Market LLC Slobal Select Mark SECURITIES REGISTERED PURSUANT TO SECTION 12(G) OF THE ACT: Title of each class None Alphab et Inc. Indicate by check mark YES NO • if the registrant is a well-known seasoned issuer, as defi ined in Rule 405 of the e Securities Act. • if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act. whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days. whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files). • whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
 See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-(Address of principal executive offices, including zip code)

-(Registrant's telephone number, including area code)

-Large accelerated filer X Accelerated filer

-Non-accelerated filer Smaller reporting company

-Emerging growth company

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. $\Box$

-Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.7262(b)) by the registered public accounting firm that prepared or issued its audit report. $\boxtimes$

-If securities are registered pursuant to Section 12(b) of the Act, indicate by check mark whether the financial statements of the registrant included in the filing reflect the correction of an error to previously issued financial statements. $\Box$

-Indicate by check mark whether any of those error corrections are restatements that required a recovery analysis of incentive-based compensation received by any of the registrant's executive officers during the relevant recovery period pursuant to \$240.10D-1(b).

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes 🗆 No 🗵
+Large accelerated filer 🗹 Accelerated filer 🔲 Non-acce elerated filer 🔲 Sn naller reporting company Emerging growt h company 🗖 If an emerging growth company, indicate by check mark period for complying with any new or revised financial a Exchange Act. whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.7262(b)) by the registered public accounting firm that prepared or issued its audit report. • If securities are registered pursuant to Section 12(b) of the Act, indicate by check mark whether the financial statements of the registrant included in the filing reflect the correction of an error to previously issued financial statements. whether any of those error corrections are restatements the received by any of the registrant's executive officers during YES NO • whether the registrant is a shell company (as defined in Rule 12b-2 of the Exc change Act).